-An easy weeknight or anytime-of-the-week kind of meal.
-This Thai red curry with chicken packs a little spice, is creamy in texture and bursting with bright, amazing flavor.
+This Thai red curry with chicken is an easy weeknight or anytime-of-the-week kind of meal.
+Warm and comforting flavors, this dish packs a little heat, is creamy in texture and bursting with bright, amazing flavor.

 Thai Red Curry with Chicken